cbz20/khtpp/docs/Output.md

 \subsection MoreTangleEnds Invariants for tangles with more than four ends

 Complexes over the cobordism category for tangles with more than four ends are currently poorly understood.
 Consequently, kht++ does not know how to handle the output in a reader-friendly way.
-For such tangles, no data-files are generated, except for .svg-files, and the cobordism complex is printed into the terminal.
+For such tangles, the cobordism complexes are stored in data files of the form \code{.sh}cx-<options>\endcode.
 If you would like to understand this output, take a look at the code documentation for the \ref Cob.h "implementation" of Bar-Natan's universal cobordism category or \ref Contact "get in touch".